Climate-based tomato planting guide for Albany, Oregon

 Typical days to maturity 75–85

-Gardeners usually start indoors around March 6 and plant outdoors from about April 26.
+Tomatoes are usually started indoors around March 6 and planted outdoors during the normal local window of April 26 to May 6.
 Most varieties need about 75–85 days to reach maturity once they are in the garden.

 Tomatoes are usually a dependable choice in Albany.
 The season is supportive enough that gardeners usually have options instead of feeling pushed into only the quickest path.